⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 → Transfer to Mostar, Bosnia (4 hours + Border)

-→ City tour in Mostar (1 hours) and free time for lunch
+→ City tour in Mostar (1 hour) and free time for lunch

-Visit the Stari Most (Mostar Bridge), which stood for 427 years until its destruction in 1993 during the Croatian–Bosniak war.
+Visit the Stari Most (Mostar Bridge), which stood for 427 years until its destruction in 1993 during the Croatian–Bosnian war.
 Stroll through the charming old Turkish bazaar, known as “Kujundziluk”,” where cobbled streets and lively stalls invite you to experience the city’s vibrant atmosphere.
 Visit the “Koskin Mehmed Pasha” Mosque, a small architectural gem from the 17th century.

 → Transfer to Sarajevo, Bosnia (2 hours)